salma7483/octopus/README.md

 #name
 I'm Salma and I have a twin.

-elephants are cute, but doplphins are not.
+elephants are cute, but dolphins are not.